datahappy1/sudoku/README.md

 python sudoku\sudoku_game.py -a "solve" -f "files/sudoku_hard.txt" -p 1
 ```

-### solving the worlds hardest sudoku The "worlds hardest sudoku" game is described [here](https://www.conceptispuzzles.com/index.aspx?uri=info/article/424)
+### solving the worlds hardest sudoku
+The "worlds hardest sudoku" game is described [here](https://www.conceptispuzzles.com/index.aspx?uri=info/article/424)
-this is how the puzzle looks like:
+and this is how the puzzle looks like:
 ```
 800000000
 003600000